Call for Papers

 Scientific committee

-• Ferdinand DAŇO, Rector, University of Economics in Bratislava
+• Ferdinand DAŇO, Rector, Bratislava University of Economics and Business

 • Hana MACHKOVÁ, Vice Rector, Prague University of Economics and Business

-• Peter DRÁBIK, Dean, Faculty of Commerce, University of Economics in Bratislava
+• Peter DRÁBIK, Dean, Faculty of Commerce, Bratislava University of Economics and Business

-• Radek ČAJKA, Vice-Dean for International Relations, Faculty of International Relations, Prague University of Economics and Business
+• Josef TAUŠER, Vice-Dean for International Relations, Faculty of International Relations, Prague University of Economics and Business

 • Miroslav KARLÍČEK, Head of the Department of Marketing, Faculty of Business Administration, Prague University of Economics and Business

-• Zuzana KITTOVÁ, Department of International Trade, Faculty of Commerce, University of Economics in Bratislava
+• Zuzana KITTOVÁ, Department of International Trade, Faculty of Commerce, Bratislava University of Economics and Business

-• Tomáš VÝROST, Department of Internationl Trade, Faculty of Commerce, University of Economics in Bratislava
+• Tomáš VÝROST, Department of International Trade, Faculty of Commerce, Bratislava University of Economics and Business

-• Eduard BAUMÖHL, Department of Marketing, Faculty of Commerce, University of Economics in Bratislava
+• Eduard BAUMÖHL, Department of Marketing, Faculty of Commerce, Bratislava University of Economics and Business

-• Ludmila ŠTERBOVÁ, Department of International Business, Faculty of International Relations, Prague University of Economics and Business
+• Ludmila ŠTERBOVÁ, Department of International Economic Relations, Faculty of International Relations, Prague University of Economics and Business

 • Alexej SATO, Department of International Business, Faculty of International Relations, Prague University of Economics and Business